Eugênia Álvaro Moreyra

-Eugênia Álvaro Moreyra (née Eugênia Brandão; March 6, 1898, Juiz de Fora — June 16, 1948, Rio de Janeiro) was a Brazilian journalist, actress and theater director, who became president of the professional theater union.
+Eugênia Álvaro Moreyra (née Eugênia Brandão; March 6, 1898 – June 16, 1948) was a Brazilian journalist, actress and theater director, who became president of the professional theater union.
 A feminist pioneer, she was a leader of the suffrage campaign in Brazil.
 She was also linked to the Brazilian modernist movement and was a staunch defender of Communist ideals.
 She was married to the poet and writer Álvaro Moreyra, who played a major role in the renewal of the Brazilian theater, organizing cultural popularization campaigns and working as an actress, director, translator, declaimer and later president of the union of theater professionals.

 Biography

 Early life and career

 Eugênia Brandão was born in Juiz de Fora in 1898.
 Daughter of Dr. Armindo Gomes Brandão and Marie Antoinette Armond Brandão, and granddaughter of Baron Pitangui, she had a comfortable childhood in her hometown, but with the death of Armindo, her family began to face financial difficulties.
 As her mother could not claim the inheritance left by her husband, which by law should be under the responsibility of her sons, she moved with Eugênia to Rio de Janeiro in the mid-1910s in search of employment.
 She found work at a branch of the Post Office nearby Lapa, while her daughter, autodidact, learned to read and write in Portuguese and French while reading newspapers, books and dictionaries.

 Eugênia got her first job at fifteen as seller of male and female articles at Magazin Parc Royal store, downtown Rio.
 Shortly after, she began working as clerk at Freitas Bastos, a bookstore located at Largo da Carioca.
 It is there, amongst the beautiful works of national and international authors, that she became fond of theater and literature.

 At sixteen, she was fully integrated into the Bohemian life of the city, including behavior and costumes - smoking cigarillos, she walked by the streets dressed in a suit, tie, and fedora.
 It is like this that she introduced herself at the newspaper Última Hora, looking for a job as journalist.
 Hired by her well-written text and daring attitude, her recruitment caused bewilderment and admiration in a society hitherto accustomed to seeing females presented by the media only as poetesses, feuilletists, and columnists.
 A woman practicing journalism was even more unusual, up to the point that even the term "reportess" had to be coined to describe her role.